Which Of The Following Is An Instance Of Informative Speaking

 • Objectivity: The scientist presents different theories and models without advocating for a particular one.

-• Relevance: The presentation is tailored to an audience of astronomy enthusiasts and students, providing insights into a fascinating area of astrophysics.
+• Relevance: The presentation is meant for an audience of astronomy enthusiasts and students, providing insights into a fascinating area of astrophysics.

 Example 2: A Financial Seminar on Investing

 Consider a financial advisor conducting a seminar on investing in the stock market.
-The seminar covers topics such as diversification, risk management, and long-term investment strategies.
+The seminar covers topics such as diversification, risk management, and long-term investment strategies Took long enough..

 • Clarity: The advisor breaks down complex financial terms and concepts into simple, understandable language.